 In fact, their entire investment strategy is based on buying just the companies that are at an all-time high.
 Other times when the price of a company drops fear is causing people to sell.
 These emotions and the response they cause lead far too many investors to buy high and sell low, which is exactly the opposite of what you should be doing.

 So staying rational in the face of price fluctuations kind of goes back to our first rule; Understanding the difference between Price and Value.
 If you can keep in mind that the price of a company is kind of arbitrary, and is determined by both emotional and savvy investors in the market.
 This combination of people ultimately is setting the price in the market.

 Ultimately, it is the true value of the company that matters and if you can keep that distinction clear, you’re going to be a lot less likely to panic when the price drops and a lot less likely to get crazy greedy just because it’s going up.

 As investors, we like to stay rational and just buy the fear and sell the greed, not the other way around.

 You cannot possibly get high rates of return with low risk.
 If what you’re doing is buying everything in the market at whatever price they’re selling it for.
-Mr Market is a manic depressive.
+Mr Market is manic-depressive.

-What we want to do is buy when he’s depressed and sell when he’s manic, buy when there’s fear and sell when there’s greed investing is just like any other business.
+What we want to do is buy when he’s depressed and sell when he’s manic, but when there’s fear and sell when there’s greed, investing is just like any other business.